 Holding Statements and Registry

-MPG will issue to each investor a holding statement, which will state the class and number of units in the Trust, held by the investor.
+MPG will issue to each investor a holding statement which will state the class and number of units in the Trust, held by the investor in the trust.
 A register of all interests will be held by MPG.